 The Painted Turtle ranges naturally from southwest Ontario and southern Missouri, through the Pacific Northwest, but they are nearly absent from Montana.
 Isolated populations also survive in the Southwest.
 This species is distributed through most of the Midwest states, specifically Illinois, Wisconsin, Minnesota, Iowa and Missouri.

 Scientists typically recognize either a single species of Painted Turtle with four subspecies or two species of Painted Turtle, one of which contains three subspecies.
 In either case, Indiana's Painted Turtles are best referred to as Midland Painted Turtles (C. p. marginata), perhaps with some influence from the Western Painted Turtle (C. p. belli).
+These turtles belong to the family Emydidae, which is represented in Indiana by a total of ten species.

 Conant, R. and J. T .
 Collins.
 1998.
 Reptiles and Amphibians of Eastern and Central North America.
 Third Edition, Expanded.
 Houghton Mifflin, New York, NY.